josephdpurcell/readachangelog/CONTRIBUTING.md

 - Can this work with other package managers, yarn, etc?
 - How can `COMMAND_VERSION` automatically get set from package.json?
 - Run tests on pipeline
 - Is `changelog-parser` the best choice?
 There are a few options and it seemed like the most used.
 Not sure how well its going to work for scenarios that don't match the tests.
+Perhaps that dependency should just be deprecated in favor of copying the code into here, see [parseChangelog()](https://github.com/ungoldman/changelog-parser/blob/main/index.js#L23).
 - Tidy up the command... apparently you can pass extra arguments?
 And I originally designed it to be `readachangelog [modulespec] [versionOrDate]` but I couldn't figure out how to get optional arguments to work

 ## Development